Bacteria biofilm

 The use of lytic bacteriophages (phages) remains one of the options for combating biofilm-associated infections.
 These viruses that feed/eat bacteria have proven to be an effective way to treat biofilm-related infections.
 Various options have been used in action, such as using phage only or phage with a supplement, such as an enzyme that can aid in the digestion of the biofilm matrix or drugs that have undergone a synergistic effect test in the laboratory with the specific phage to be used.
 Just keep in mind that these viruses cannot infect human or animal cells, so they are deemed safe for use once thoroughly characterized.

-What is the advantage of using phages to treat biofilms-caused infection?
+What is the advantage of using phages to treat biofilms-caused infections?

 Bacteriophages co-exist with their hosts, prompting them to develop mechanisms for feeding on the bacteria in biofilms.
 This includes activating the host to produce enzymes that cause the biofilm matrix to degrade.
 This allows them to attach and replicate their nucleic acids within their host cells before lysing them.